12 Helpful Tips For Driving in Death Valley National Park

 Hugging the Nevada and California border, Death Valley National Park is known for its extreme conditions, its aridity and stark desert landscapes.
 Temperatures can easily reach 130 degrees Fahrenheit.
 The annual rainfall average is less than two inches and when it rains more than that, problems can arise.

-Despite its harsh conditions, Death Valley National Park is a popular destination for outdoor enthusiasts.
-Besides hiking, camping and the usual park activities, there are plenty of special things to do in Death Valley with its interesting historical sites, geological formations and desert ecosystems.
+Despite its harsh conditions, Death Valley National Park is a popular destination for outdoor adventurers.
+Besides hiking, camping and the usual national park activities, there are plenty of special things to do in Death Valley with its interesting historical sites, ghost towns and a fascinating desert ecosystem.

-Visiting Death Valley National Park can be an memorable experience if you know what to expect, plan carefully and take proper precautions to avoid any issues.
-This list contains a few ways to ensure your experience is a positive one when driving in Death Valley.
+Visiting Death Valley National Park can be a fun experience if you know what to expect, plan carefully and take proper precautions to avoid any issues.
+This list contains a few ways to make sure your experience is a positive one when driving in Death Valley.

 1. Check the Weather